itsyerichoi/solar-premiums/README.md

 # Solar Premium Analysis
 Data and code for solar PV premium analysis.
-If you have questions or suggestions, please contact Yeri at yerichoi@hanyang.ac.kr/
+If you have questions or suggestions, please contact Yeri at yerichoi@hanyang.ac.kr

 ## Computational requirement
 - R 4.0+